d3v-t00Lz/python-template/doc/usage.md

 The RPM and Debian packages already include tab completion scripts.
 Unfortunately, `setuptools` makes it difficult to drop files in arbitrary folders when installing a Python package, so there is no easy, automatic way to install tab completions directly from pip.
+The easiest way is to add a subcommand to your script that uses shtab to generate a script and dump it in the users' local tab completion script directory

 See the `Makefile` source for more details.